Ganadevata Express: Important stopping points

+Note: Bold letters indicates Major Railway Stations/Major Cities.

 Traction

 On 1 September 2018, Howrah–Azimganj Ganadevta Express gets the electric traction, after the completion of route electrification up to Azimganj Junction (AZ), ER & it is regularly hauled by a Howrah-based WAP-4 / WAP-5 / WAP-7 electric locomotive from end to end.

 Rake sharing

-This train shares its rake with 22321/22322 Hool Express.
+This train used to share its rake with 22321/22 Hool Express.
+As of now, it shares its rake with 13015/16 Howrah - Jamalpur Kavi Guru Express and 12347/48 Sahid Express.